Tito11-creater/Tito11-creater.github.io/_pages/about.md

 Hi!
 I’m a first-year PhD candidate majoring in application of statistical physics in imaging neuroscience at Hong Kong Baptist University (HKBU), under the supervision of [Prof.Changsong Zhou](https://scholar.google.com/citations?user=p3V8N-4AAAAJ&hl).
 Before that I obtained my M.S. and B.S. degrees from the University of Electronic Science and Technology of China (UESTC).

-My current research interests focuses on computational modeling in imaging neuroscience.
+My current research interest focuses on computational modeling in imaging neuroscience.

 I have published several papers in the filed of imaging neuroscience with total <a href='https://scholar.google.com/citations?user=gwcLtTMAAAAJ'>google scholar citations <strong><span id='total_cit'>.